ECAA compensation guide

 Submit a formal written claim to the airline

 Cite the applicable ECAA passenger rights regulation.
-Many airlines accept ECAA claims through their standard EU261 online forms — the legal basis is identical.
+Many airlines accept ECAA claims through their standard EU261 online forms because the legal basis is closely aligned.

 3